SAP/odata-vocabularies/vocabularies/UI.md

 ## [DataFieldForIntentBasedNavigation](./UI.xml#L1551:~:text=<ComplexType%20Name="-,DataFieldForIntentBasedNavigation,-"): [DataFieldForActionAbstract](#DataFieldForActionAbstract)
 Triggers intent-based UI navigation

-The navigation intent is is expressed as a Semantic Object and optionally an Action on that object.
+The navigation intent is expressed as a Semantic Object and optionally an Action on that object.

 It is NOT tied to a data value (in contrast to [DataFieldWithIntentBasedNavigation](#DataFieldWithIntentBasedNavigation))."